hanneswidrig/bitcoin-website-school/aboutme/README.md

 - JS Slideshow and multiple modes of navigation.

 ## Above and beyond
 Website is **responsive** and uses pleasing font and background color contrast.
 I personally designed the CSS styling entirely from scratch and implemented a slightly modified JS slideshow.
+Professor did not expect us to make website responsive, this was done on my own inhibition.